IrinaAdeniyi/WildFind/README.md

 11. I encountered an issue where my counter was moving to the footer when resiing the screen down, however, when resizing back up the counter would not move back out of the footer.
 This happened because when the counter was moved to the footer, .footer-counter-placeholder was automatically becoming its parent, and it never returned to the .game-area.
 To ensure that the code puts it back there I've created a wrapper div .counter-holder for the counter and updates the moveCounter() function to use these fixed containers.

 ## Remaining bugs
+I have spend a considerable amount of time to resolve responsivenes issues.
+In retrospective, I learned that probably the best approach for a game is to start coding for small screens first and scale from there.
+After numerous and tidious CSS trials to make the game responsive in all the possible screens, I have managed to considerably improve responsiveness: all standard screen sizes from the inspect mode work well, as well as manually resizing the page's width.
+The only remaining bug at the time of submission is the fact that the game is not fully responsive when both the page's width and height are manually resized.

 ## Website checks using validation tools